 The resulting Fig. \ref{fig:comp_evol} shows the strong diffusion of the small particles from the NGFs, which prevents them from being captured by the MMR.
 This explains why they do not appear on the BIN011 maps.

 Particles of intermediate radius are influenced by MMR but their evolution becomes slightly blurred.
 This blurry aspect is even more pronounced in the evolution of small particles, with some exotic points that do not seem to be aligned with the general evolution of the orbital elements.
 This is due to the method of computation of orbital elements: the integration computes the state of each particle as a function of time.
-Then the orbital elements are computed using these data.
-Doing so, slight changes in the velocity (due to the effect of NGFs) translates into relatively high change of semi-major axis $a$.
-It is well known that $a$ changes drastically when performing such rough conversion.
+The orbital elements are then computed using these data.
+Doing so, slight changes in the velocity (due to the effect of NGFs) translates into relatively significant changes in semi-major axis $a$.
+It is well known that $a$ changes drastically when performing such a rough conversion.

-In summary, smaller particles loose energy and start to plummet towards the Sun, disregarding any resonances, while larger ones might be locked out of close encounters with the Earth.
+In summary, smaller particles lose energy and start to plummet towards the Sun, disregarding any resonances, while larger ones might be locked out of close encounters with the Earth.
 This has probably a great impact on the distribution of objects in the meteor shower: from Earth, we might see less large objects than originally ejected, because they get captured.
 The semi-major axes of small objects may also tend to be smaller than those of large objects, even though they originally came from the same parent body.

 We wanted to know which value of the radius marks the transition between those two behaviours.

-We used histograms to find the limit radius: the distribution in semi-major axis for the least chaotic particles (final OFLI smaller than 7) present peaks at the MMR semi-major axes for the large particles, while it stays uniform for small particles.
-We compared the distribution of particles whose radius is lower than a radius $r_{lim}$ with the distribution of particles whose radius is higher than $r_{lim}$, to check if $r_{lim}$ is actually the limit radius we are looking for.
+To this end, we used histograms to find the limit radius: the distribution in semi-major axis for the least chaotic particles (final OFLI smaller than 7) present peaks at the MMR semi-major axes for the large particles, while it stays uniform for small particles.
+We compared the distribution of particles whose radius is smaller than a radius $r_{lim}$ with the distribution of particles whose radius is greater than $r_{lim}$ to check whether or not $r_{lim}$ is indeed the limit radius we are looking for.